 In recording tithes and offerings for churches (I’m a bookkeeper), I’ve started to ponder the whole giving electronically thing (or e-tithing).
 I thought I’d bring the discussion to the Ps20 world in hopes that some pastor or wise lay man or woman could settle the issue and I can go on my merry way.

 Any ordained minister (as defined by their denomination or elder board) is considered a “Duel Status employee”.
 This basically means that they are considered self-employed AND fully employed by the church.
 That said, an ordained minister is allowed to consider some of their income as a “housing allowance”.
 Historically, some churches offered a parsonage, but those are now fairly few and far between.
 For the purposes of this discussion, we’re going to assume that this is a standard ordained minister.

 There are several “Health Care Sharing” options, but none of them provide “Credible Coverage”.
-Here’s how they work:

 Each person or family is required to pay a monthly fee (this is NOT a premium).
 This monthly fee pays the health care costs of other families in the program.
 When you need health care, the money comes from this fund as well.
 In addition to their monthly fees, members are encouraged to give further money in order to help pay for the treatments of others.
 This is necessary because medical costs are high and the monthly fees are low.